hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 But, you might ask, where do we start with writing an MPI application?

 The first thing we do in an MPI program, is initialise the MPI library (and its associated communicators, etc.).
-We do this with the `MPI_Init()` function, which takes as arguments the application's `argc` and `argv` parameters as pointers so that it can remove any extraneous parameters added by mpirun.
+We do this with the `MPI_Init()` function, which takes as arguments the application's `argc` and `argv` parameters as pointers so that it can remove any extraneous parameters added by `mpirun`.

 We finish our MPI programs in a similar way, with the `MPI_Finalize()` function.
 So, a typical MPI program might follow the following format: